SirSamiboi/etoh-pp/README.md

 • Finally, the pp scores of all completed towers are added up, giving the total pp score of the player.

-This is really similar to what the ranking systems of osu! and Beat Saber do, and now I've made the equivalent for EToH.
+This is very similar to what the ranking systems of osu! and Beat Saber do, and now I've made the equivalent for EToH.
 The program also allows you to see a graph of anyone's pp history, so you can see how they've improved over time, including when they've beaten a new hardest tower!

-dm me on discord @sirsamiboi if there are any incorrect difficulties!
+DM me on discord @sirsamiboi if there are any incorrect difficulties.
+Thanks for using my program :)